MannLabs/proteomics_lab_agent/README.md

 ---
 ## Jupyter notebooks

-The ‘nbs’ folder in the GitHub repository contains Jupyter Notebooks on using proteomics_specialist as a Python package.
+The ‘nbs’ folder in the GitHub repository contains Jupyter Notebooks on using proteomics_lab_agent as a Python package.
 The following notebooks have a dual purpose: they function as tutorials and provide the basis for paper figures.

 ### Debugging MCP functionalities of agnets
 - Notebook for developing / debugging database functions: